 - Online Resources

 - Public Debate & Policy

 There will be a prize-winner in each category, and an overall winner.
-Additionally, the panel will award two student prizes, one for UK undergraduates and one for UK post-graduate students.
+Additionally, the panel will award two student prizes for work in UK universities: one for undergraduates and one for post-graduates.
 We welcome student work in any form that engages public audiences or deals with the roles of heritage, history and historians in public life.

-The selection panel will consist of: Professor Tony Badger (President, The Historical Association); Professor Mary Beard (University of Cambridge); Dr. Alix Green (University of Essex); Professor Aled Jones; Professor Ludmilla Jordanova (Chair, Durham University); Dr Olwen Purdue (Queen’s University, Belfast); Professor John Tosh (Roehampton University).
+The selection panel will consist of: Professor Tony Badger (Emeritus Professor, University of Cambridge); Professor Mary Beard (University of Cambridge); Dr. Alix Green (University of Essex); Professor Aled Jones; Professor Ludmilla Jordanova (Chair, Durham University); Dr Olwen Purdue (Queen’s University, Belfast); Professor John Tosh (Roehampton University).

 Nominations opened on December 1st 2016 and will be reviewed throughout the year, with the last entries accepted on November 30th 2017.
 Nominations should be made as early as possible to ensure the judges have adequate time to review submissions, especially for exhibitions.
 Winners will be announced early in 2018.
 Please see below for guidelines and nomination forms.
 Any queries can be sent to Melanie Ransom (firstname.lastname@example.org).

 Public History Prize 2015

 The RHS, in partnership with the Public History Seminar at the IHR, is pleased to announce that the overall winner of the first Public History Prize is ‘For King & Country’, Bankfield Museum, Halifax.
 The prize is intended to promote the field of public history by recognising work that enhances public understanding of the place of the past in today’s social, political and cultural life.
 In association with the award there was a day-long Public History workshop held in the Wolfson Suite at the IHR on Thursday 29th October.